-Portuguese and Spanish students have many exciting study abroad opportunities.
-Don’t restrict your Portuguese or Spanish education to just the classroom—get out into the Lusophone and Spanish-speaking worlds!
-Consider spending a summer studying in Brazil, Africa, Portugal, or enrolling in the Latin American Studies Semester.
+Spanish and Portuguese students have many exciting study abroad opportunities.
+Don’t restrict your Spanish or Portuguese education to just the classroom—get out into the Spanish and Lusophone-speaking worlds!
+Consider enrolling in the Latin American Studies Semester and traveling to Mexico or spending a summer studying in Spain.

 Additionally, The Office of Education Abroad offers students an exciting array of opportunities to study abroad in Brazil and the Lusophone world by approved university programs.